VBAndCs/Vazor/README.md

            End Function)( ) %>
 ```

-wher you can modify it to iterat through your collection and yiled an thml node based on each item in the collection, like filling a list with elements.
+where you can modify it to iterat through your collection and yiled an thml node based on each item in the collection, like filling a list with elements.

 # A complere Vazor website sample:
 [eShopOnWeb_VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) is a full ASP.NET Core 3.1 in VB.NET powered by Vazor and ZML.